MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ## Create a new Connector

-To use the Generic CSV Connector in MIM 2016, the MIM administrator needs to perform the following steps:
+The following is a high-level overview of the steps outlined in this guide.
+In order to being, an account with the *MIM Syncs Admin* role will need to be used to perform these tasks:

-* Open the create new management agent (MA) window from the MIM Sync Service Manager.
+* Open the *Create New Management Agent (MA)* window from the *MIM Sync Service Manager*.
-* Select the Generic CSV Connector as the connector type.
+* Select the *Generic CSV Connector* as the connector type.
 * Provide the file path and name of the CSV file to be imported or exported.
 * Specify the file encoding, value separator, multi-value separator, and text qualifier for the CSV file.
 * Choose whether to use the values in the first row as header fields or not.